 Wood Burning Appliances and Chimneys

 Only EPA rated wood burning appliances should be used for wood heating.
 They burn firewood 90% cleaner and are at least 1/3 more efficient than older wood stoves.
+The added cost of the modern catalytic or non-catalytic EPA rated stove will be made up in one or two years by the reduction in firewood burned.

 Learn more about